praegustator/praegustator/README.md

 * new products that improve living, bring peace and help those who are in need.

 ## 🌱 I’m currently learning...
+* wxPython
+* vue.js
+* Node.js
+* GraphQL, Apollo, graphql-compose-mongoose

+## ✨ Something I learned a bit before...
-* Angular (looking forward to try vue.js)
+* Angular
+* Node.js
-* Firebase features (currently Functions to use for Telegram Bot)
+* Firebase features

 ## 📫 How to reach me...
 Write me a mail or a message: